The Test Sample

 Is any test preparation needed to ensure the quality of the sample?

-You may be instructed not to douche or tub bathe for 24 hours before the Pap smear is to be performed.
+You may be instructed not to douche or tub bathe for 24 hours before the Pap test is to be performed.
 You may also be asked to refrain from sexual intercourse for 24 to 48 hours before the test.
 Do not use any vaginal creams or foams for 48 hours prior to the exam and do not schedule the test during your menstrual period.